Office 365 Security: Exploring and Addressing Common Misconfigurations

 Today, we go a step further to explore in depth another key reason Office 365 accounts get hacked.
-Recently, the United States Cybersecurity and Infrastructure Security Agency (CISA) highlighted several misconfigurations in Office 365 implementations that directly impact the security posture of organisations who adopted O365 as their default email provider.
-The misconfigurations they identified impact the security posture of organisations because they result in the disabling of mailbox auditing, unified audit logs, multi-factor authentication on admin accounts, and enabling of password syncing.
+Recently, the United States Cybersecurity and Infrastructure Security Agency (CISA) highlighted several misconfigurations in Office 365 implementations that directly impact the security posture of organizations who adopted O365 as their default email provider.
+The misconfigurations they identified impact the security posture of organizations because they result in the disabling of mailbox auditing, unified audit logs, multi-factor authentication on admin accounts, and enabling of password syncing.

 So, let’s now take a look at some examples of configuration vulnerabilities:

 Multi-factor authentication for administrator accounts not enabled by default

 Azure Active Directory (AD) Global Administrators in an O365 environment have the highest level of administrator privileges at the tenant level.
 Multi-factor authentication (MFA) is not enabled by default for these accounts.
 This can lead to a scenario wherein a persistent attacker, who has gained access to a user account on the cloud environment, can successfully executive phishing, password spraying, ransomware or other attacks.